A Brezis-Oswald approach for mixed local and nonlocal operators: Existence

 By the strong maximum principle, $u>0$ in $\Omega$.
 Therefore, by definition of $a_0$ and by assumption (f4), we get that

 so that

 and the conclusion follows. \end{proof}

-Let us remark that existence implies uniqueness by Theorem \ref{thm.uniqueness} thanks to the following result. \begin{proposition} If $\lambda_1(\mathcal{L}_{p,s}-a_0)<0$, then \emph{(f5)} holds. \end{proposition} \begin{proof} First observe that by (f4), $f(x,\cdot)$ can change sign at most once in $(0,+\infty)$.
-Thus, assume by contradiction that it is negative in a right neighborhood of $t=0$.
-Then $a_0(x)\leq 0$ for a.e. $x\in \Omega$.
-As a consequence

-which is a contradiction. \end{proof} Although up to now we have been able to treat the general case, we are now lead to focus on the semilinear case. \begin{proposition} Assume that $ p =2$, and let $u\in \mathbb{X}_2(\Omega)$ be a nonnegative solution of problem \eqref{eq.pbDirSec2}.
+Although up to now we have been able to treat the general case, we are now led to focus on the semilinear case. \begin{proposition} Assume that $ p =2$, and let $u\in \mathbb{X}_2(\Omega)$ be a nonnegative solution of problem \eqref{eq.pbDirSec2}.
 Then

 \begin{proof} First of all we observe that, in view of Theorem \ref{thm:uzeroglobalBd}, we know that Hence, as in \cite{BO}, we define the bounded and indefinite weight

 Notice that $\overline{a} \in L^{\infty}(\Omega)$ by (f2).
 Then, we consider the auxiliary eigenvalue problem